It’s spring. Repeating. It’s spring.

 But no, I didn’t buy it.
 Because I promised myself I’ll buy nothing until I get in Amsterdam.
 Which was very clever, indeed.
 So, I found the bookstore, I kept my promise, and then I took Hanka’s advice and was looking for the Martini Tower.

 By the way, have you ever thought about the architecture of Netherlands?
-Their houses are so different from each other.
-Their windows have many kinds of shape, and you see no curtains there…
+Their houses are so different to each other.
+Windows have many kinds of shape, and you see no curtains there.

 And yet stairs.
 I’ve read that in history if you had lots of stairs in front of your Dutch house, it meant that you’re a very rich guy.
 Is it true?
-If yes, a millionaire had to live here:
+If so, a millionaire has to live here: